Religious Education

 The Right to Withdraw from Religious Education

-The right to withdraw from RE In England, parents and carers have the right to withdraw their children from RE.
+In England, parents and carers have the right to withdraw their children from RE.
 Parents and carers also have the right to withdraw their child from part of RE and can do so without giving any explanation.

 Where a pupil has been withdrawn, the law provides for alternative arrangements to be made for RE of the kind the parent or carer wants their child to receive (Section 71(3) of the School Standards and Framework Act 1998).
 This RE could be provided at the school in question, or the pupil could be sent to another school where suitable RE is provided if this is reasonably convenient.
 If neither approach is practicable, outside arrangements can be made to provide the pupil with the kind of RE that the parent or carer wants, and the pupil may be withdrawn from school for a reasonable period of time to allow them to attend this external RE.